Firooz-shahriari/Dictionary-Learning/README.md

 Should you encounter any errors related to 'ompmex', I recommend referring to the original <a href="https://csaws.cs.technion.ac.il/~ronrubin/software.html">code developed by Dr. Rubinstein</a>.

+Some dependencies may have been removed during the code cleaning process.
+I apologize for any inconvenience this may cause in advance.
+I suggest starting with replicating the RMSE and Recovery percentage plots to identify the required dependencies for running the dictionary learning algorithms.